 (v) "Inter-Dealer Transaction Eligible for Automated Comparison by a Clearing Agency Registered with the Commission" is defined in MSRB Rule G-12(f)(iv).

 (vi) "Municipal Fund Securities" is defined in Rule D-12.

 (vii) "List Offering Price/Takedown Transaction" means a primary market sale transaction executed on the first day of trading of a new issue:

-(A) by a sole underwriter, syndicate manager, syndicate member or selling group member at the published list offering price for the security ("List Offering Price Transaction"); or
+(A) by a sole underwriter, syndicate manager, syndicate member, selling group member, or distribution participant to a customer at the published list offering price for the security ("List Offering Price Transaction"); or

 (B) by a sole underwriter or syndicate manager to a syndicate member, selling group member, or distribution participant ("RTRS Takedown Transaction").

 (viii) “Distribution participant” means for the purposes of this rule a dealer that has agreed to assist an underwriter in selling a new issue at the list offering price.

 (ix) “Alternative trading system transaction” means for the purposes of this rule an inter-dealer transaction with or executed using the services of an alternative trading system with Form ATS on file with the Securities and Exchange Commission.

 (x) “Non-transaction-based compensation arrangement transaction” means for the purposes of this rule a transaction with a customer that does not include a mark-up, mark-down or commission.